hkfuertes/rockbox/README.md

 adb reboot
 ```
 - (optional) Download the voice pack from the releases, extract it, drag the .rockbox folder onto your device
+- **If rockbox gets stuck at the Rockbox logo and doesn't load your theme please delete .rockbox/config.cfg on your SD card**

 ## Controls